 What is the Job Shadow Program and what will I learn?

 UTM’s Job Shadow Program is an opportunity that will enable you to test drive a career by visiting a professional (job shadow host) in their workplace.
 Job shadowing will help you gain insight into an industry or career, better understand how classroom learning can be applied to work outside of school, and learn more about the skills and educational requirements needed to follow your career interests.

-NOTE: The Fall 2020 session of the Job Shadow Program will be conducted virtually.
+NOTE: The Spring 2021 session of the Job Shadow Program will be conducted virtually.
 We have worked hard with our hosts to provide our students with an interactive and meaningful learning experience.
 More information will be provided to successful applicants.

 Where will I be placed?

 Job shadow placements are primarily provided by GTA-West employers and community members and may last a half or full day.
 The UTM Career Centre is continually sourcing new hosts.
-Check out our Fall 2020 hosts.
+Check out our Spring 2021 hosts.

 Spring 2021 Dates